jhintringer/createjs.form/README.md

 	createjs.Form.autoDetect(root.path.to.textelement);
 ``

-Or simple detect all of them with one line:
+Or simple detect **all of them** with one line:

 ``
 	createjs.Form.autoDetectAll(root);
 ``

 ## How-To Use
-All form elements found are collected in createjs.Form.elements using the name without prefix as key.
+All form elements found are collected in createjs.Form.elements using the name **without prefix** as **key**.
 So you can access the form element by calling:

 ``
 	createjs.Form.elements.email